 How old is the oldest Jack Russell terrier?

-Smaller breeds like Jack Russell’s tend to reach full size before larger dogs.
+Smaller breeds like JRs tend to reach full size before larger dogs.
 They can reach full height, usually around 25- 30cm, between 6-10 months.
 Often beginning to fill out in their second year, with the average weight for a Jack Russell being 6-8kg.
 But like us Jack Russell Terriers are all individuals and all develop at their own pace.
-If you are at all concerned about you Jack Russell puppies development please speak to your local vet for reassurance.
+If you are at all concerned about your Jack Russell puppies development please speak to your local vet for reassurance.

 How to look after a Jack Russell

 How long can a Jack Russell live for?
 Well of course it can vary.
-Looking after a Jack Russell can be hard work, from finding the right toys that your pooch can’t destroy to learning how to train a Jack Russell the right way.
-Of course a key factor in living to a ripe old age is exercise and diet.
-Jack Russell’s need to be walked two or three times a day, depending on age and the length of the walk, they are active dogs and exercise is vital for not only their physical health but their mental health too.
-The Tractive pet tracking collar comes with activity monitoring for your dog’s fitness and activity levels.
-So you can compare with similar dogs and set four-legged activity goals.
+Looking after a Jack Russell can be hard work, from finding the right toys that your JR can’t destroy to learning how to train a Jack Russell the right way.
+Of course a key factor in prolonging Jack Russell life expectancy is health.
+Jack Russells need to be walked two or three times a day, depending on age and the length of the walk, they are active dogs and exercise is vital for not only their physical health but their mental health too.
 Playing is also a great way to keep your Jack Russell in a good condition and builds a strong bond between you and your dog.

 What’s a healthy weight for a Jack Russell Terrier?